Zeus-Eternal/Ajax-In-WordPress-Brass-Metal/README.md

 This section allows you to customize the color scheme of your theme.

 - **Default Color Scheme**: Choose between 'Color', 'Light', or 'Dark'.
+- *All color options start with an award-winning palette so your site looks great from the start.*
 - **Primary Color**: Set the primary color used throughout the theme.
 - **Secondary Color**: Set the secondary color used throughout the theme.
 - **Primary Accent Color**: Set the primary accent color.